blockrand-api/blockrand-js/README.md

 # blockrand.js

-Open Source SDK to generate Provably fair, time-locked randomness using double-blind entropy and Drand.
+Javascript SDK to generate Provably fair, time-locked randomness using double-blind entropy and Drand using Blockrand API.

 ### Free Forever & Developer‑Friendly
 Blockrand is designed to grow with you — without blocking you behind paywalls.